Cataract Surgery Types

 What Is Standard Cataract Surgery?

 Standard surgery involves implanting a monofocal intraocular lens.
-This lens is designed to focus for one distance, either near or far.
-The patient will then require spectacles for reading if they choose to get their far-sight corrected, or distance if they choose to get their near sight corrected.
+This lens is designed to focus on one distance, either near or far.
+The patient will then require spectacles for reading if they choose to get their far sight corrected, or distance if they choose to get their near sight corrected.
+If you are located near one of our hospitals offering NHS treatment, you may be able to get a referral from your GP or optician for standard cataract surgery with us.
+Enhanced and Advanced treatment are not available via an NHS referral.

 What Is Enhanced Cataract Surgery?

-Enhanced surgery is used to correct astigmatism.
-Astigmatism occurs when the eye is not completely spherical so light scatters as it enters the eye.
+Enhanced surgery is used to correct astigmatism, and you can also select enhanced monofocal lenses that provide distance and intermediate (computer vision).
+Astigmatism occurs when the eye is not completely spherical, so light scatters as it enters the eye.
 Enhanced surgery uses a toric intraocular lens to correct the astigmatism so that light focuses in the correct place on the retina.
 A standard monofocal toric intraocular lens will correct either distance or near and astigmatism, whereas a toric multifocal intraocular lens will correct all distances and astigmatism.

 What is Advanced Cataract Surgery?